What are the 7 Ts of Product-Led Transformation?

 6 – Transition

-How can you highlight and zealously communicate the Transformation Transition period to your Product Teams to maintain their drive and commitment?
+How can you navigate the transformation transition period to your teams to maintain their drive and commitment?

 Change is perhaps the hardest part of any transformation program.
 Like all journeys, all programs begin with anticipation and a flurry of activity, but after a few heady weeks, it can feel like nothing has happened.